pganalyze/pgcon2023/README.md

             "Best Covered By": "Index 3"
         }
     ],
+    "Indexes": {
-    "Indexes": [                             // List of all indexes {
+        "Existing Indexes": [],              // List of all existing indexes (not implemented yet) "Possible Indexes": [                // List of all possible indexes {
                 "Index OID": "Index 1",      // Index name "Selected": false            // Is this index selected in the solution?
             },
             {
                 "Index OID": "Index 2",
                 "Selected": false
             },
             {
                 "Index OID": "Index 3",
                 "Selected": true
             }
-    ],
+        ]
+    },
     "Statistics": {                          // List of statistics
         "Coverage": {                        // Coverage information
             "Total": 2,                      // Number of scans convered by indexes